Divorce Mediation in Rochester, NY

 It’s important to understand that all issues discussed in divorce mediation are strictly confidential.
 Even if mediation doesn’t work, the other party cannot use any of the information against you in court.
 This is one reason why so many people choose to at least begin with mediation.
 It’s not legally binding, and it’s confidential.
 If it doesn’t work out, you still have the option of going to court without worrying about providing evidence in mediation.

-Schedule A Free Consultation at The Cimino Law Firm
+Schedule A Confidential Consultation at The Cimino Law Firm

 We can help you alleviate the stress and minimize the contention during your divorce.
 Contact us today to learn more about divorce mediation.